Second Saturday Art Gallery hop in Beacon

 On the horizon: Saturday, June 16, 2 to 4 pm: Meet the visual artists at this artist talk, fun for the whole family!

 Maria Lago Studio 502

 Maria Lago's super-textural paintings come to life with her larger-than-life sculptures.
 Her gallery is filled with the looming, evocative figures.

 Special for Second Saturday: Her Wanderers have moved on to nearby pastures, making way for new visitors to Studio 502.
 Come meet Women Warriors, Maria Lago's latest painted additions to her family of haunting, elongated beings.

 Hours: Call for hours; Second Saturday opening reception, 5 to 9 pm

 506 Main St.

-bau (Beacon Artist Union) is a platform for members and artists to grow, present and market their work and collaborative curatorial projects, while hosting events of related disciplines: performances, talks, film and music.
-BAU builds a vital link between the activities at bau and the community.
+bau (Beacon Artist Union) is a platform for members and artists to grow, present and market their work and collaborative curatorial projects, while hosting events of related disciplines: performances, talks, film and music. bau builds a vital link between artists' activities and rest of the community.